koenderks/sfb/README.md

 ### Data sets

-The links below redirect you to the raw scripts.
+The links below redirect you to the raw data files.
 You can `right click` + `save as` to save these files as `.csv` files to your computer.

 * [bloodPressure.csv](https://raw.githubusercontent.com/koenderks/Statistics-for-Business-with-applications-in-R-and-RStudio/master/LaTeX/Files/Online%20resources/bloodPressure.csv)
 * [populations.csv](https://raw.githubusercontent.com/koenderks/Statistics-for-Business-with-applications-in-R-and-RStudio/master/LaTeX/Files/Online%20resources/populations.csv)